astrofrog/peps/peps/pep-tbd.rst

 However, this solution is not ideal because it would not allow packages to specify themselves that they do not need some of the default extras of a dependency.
-It would also carry risks for users who might disable all default extras, potentially breaking packages in the dependency tree that rely on the default extras.
+It would also carry risks for users who might disable all default extras in a big dependency tree, potentially breaking packages in the tree that rely on default extras at any point.

 Disabling all default extras
 ----------------------------